abdelazeem201/ASIC-Design-Roadmap/README.md

 - [HDL bits](https://hdlbits.01xz.net/wiki/Main_Page) - A collection of small circuit design exercises for practicing digital hardware design using Verilog Hardware Description Language (HDL).
 - [nowcoder - Verilog Part](https://www.nowcoder.com/exam/oj?page=1&tab=Verilog%E7%AF%87&topicId=301) - A verilog oj platform.
+---

+## 🧠 Final Thoughts

+🔹 Start slow, stay consistent.
+🔹 Simulate everything before synthesizing.
+🔹 Join VLSI communities and open-source projects.
+🔹 Learn by doing – replicate designs, break them, and fix them.

+If this roadmap helped you, consider sharing it with others or contributing back to the repo!
+📬 For inquiries or collaborations: [a.abdelazeem201@gmail.com](mailto:a.abdelazeem201@gmail.com)

+---

+> _“Whoever treads a path in search of knowledge, Allah will make easy for him the path to Paradise.” – Prophet Muhammad ﷺ_